CACF/Lost-and-Stolen-Device-Subsystem/README.md

 This will start a flask development environment for LSDS.

-* To run tests create another user other than root user.
+**Note:** Make sure the system is deployed using above mentioned steps before running unit tests.
+Moreover, you'd require another user other than root user to run unit tests.
 * To run unit tests, run:

 ```bash